ARTICLE 3

 I use premixed bath gels containing essential oils, which can be used as a liquid soap in the shower, or as a bath gel.
 I also use a bath gel base to which I add the essential oils of my choice.
 The bath gel base I prefer contains olive oil, vegetable glycerin, floral water, algin, vitamin E, lecithin and wheat germ oil.

-Some of my favorite bath blends are: Dragon Time- this is a blend for a woman’s stressful time of the month.
+Some of my favorite bath blends are: Dragon Time.
 It is exceptionally balancing and uplifting, both physically and emotionally.
 Blended with bergamot, clary sage, geranium, jasmine, lemon, palmarosa, Roman chamomile, rosewood, rose, sandalwood and ylang ylang.

-Evening Peace-The essential oils in this bath gel relaxes tired, fatigued muscles and helps dampen stress and tension.
+Evening Peace-The essential oils in this bath gel are relaxing.
 Contains Bergamot, German chamomile, Roman chamomile, clary sage, geranium, jasmine, lemon, palmarosa, rosewood, rose, sandalwood and ylang ylang.

 Morning Start- This is an invigorating blend of essential oils that really gets me going in my morning shower.
 The uplifting and energizing oils include lemongrass, rosemary, juniper and peppermint.